Belarus in the Eurovision Song Contest 2012: Eurofest 2012

-Eurofest 2012 was the national final format developed by BTRC to select the Belarusian entry for the Eurovision Song Contest 2012.
+Eurofest 2012 was the national final format developed by BTRC to select its entry for the Eurovision Song Contest 2012.
 The competition consisted of a semi-final and final held on 21 December 2011 and 14 February 2012, respectively.
-Both shows were broadcast on the Belarus 1, Belarus TV and Radius FM as well as online via the broadcaster's official website tvr.by.
+Both shows were broadcast on the Belarus 1, Belarus TV, and Radius FM as well as online via the broadcaster's official website tvr.by.
 The final was also broadcast online via the official Eurovision Song Contest website eurovision.tv.

+Format

+The competition consisted of three stages.
+In the first stage, artists and songwriters had the opportunity to apply for the competition by attending live auditions during designated dates.
+Fifteen entries were selected to participate in the second stage out of all the submitted applications.
+The second stage was the televised semi-final which took place on 21 December 2011.
+Five entries advanced to the final based on the 50/50 combination of votes from a public televote and an expert jury.
+The third stage was the final, which took place on 14 February 2012 where the 50/50 combination of votes from a public televote and an expert jury determined the winner that would represent Belarus in Eurovision out of the five acts.
+The competition rules also allowed for the finalists to completely change their candidate songs.

+The jury panel that participated in the semi-final and final consisted of: